 I will be updating soon how I used couchsurfing to stay in Hampi for almost a month.

 Everything comes with a price.
 Even traveling cheap or without money comes with a price and the price you have to pay is the difficulties on the road!
 Without a right temperament it will be difficult to continue the journey of shoestring budget travels.

-Foe example, if you are going to stay with a couchsurfing host, depending on the person who are hosting, you might end up sleeping on a soft king size bed in a big mansion or maybe in a sleeping bag or no a couch in a run-down single room apartment.
-I have slept on the tables of a restaurant, in a tent on a rooftop, in a private room with aircon and even in a big house all alone.
+For example, if you are going to stay with a couchsurfing host, depending on the person who is hosting, you might end up sleeping on a soft king size bed in a big mansion or maybe inside a sleeping bag or on a couch in a run-down single room apartment.
+On various occasions I have slept on the tables of a restaurant, in a tent on a rooftop, in a cozy private room with aircon and other amenities and even in a big house all alone.

-There was one time I traveled without any money, any material things except a pair of inner wears just to understand how the less fortunate people would travel.
+There was one time I traveled without any money, any material things except a pair of inner wears just to figure out how the less fortunate people would travel.
 That was a revelation to me!

 If you want to travel the world with thinner than the shoestring budget, this is one way to go about it.
 But to be able to hitchhike one need to have the right temperament and a lot of patience.

 If you are uninitiated and wondering what exactly this hitchhiking is, in simple terms it is the way of getting from a point A to point B, by way of asking free lifts from passing vehicles.
 Hitchhiking these days have become sort of a trend, thanks to the vloggers and bloggers who hitchhiked with their gopros!

 It is not that hitchhiking is a new concept.
 People have been asking for free lifts and travelling for a very long time.
 But only recently it became a 'cool thing' to do due to the surge of social media influencers.
 And people are pushing the limits of Hitchhiking these days.
 There are people who do it across the continents!

 When hitchhiking is collaborated with couchsurfing, it becomes a winning combination for super long term budget travel.